Shrike0p/Js-Work/README.md

 1. Open your web browser.
 2. Go to `http://localhost:3000` to view the application.
 3. Follow on-screen instructions to interact with the application.

+## Additional Information

+-   **Testing**: Run tests using `npm test` or `yarn test`.
+-   **Building**: Build the production version using `npm run build` or `yarn build`.
+-   **Deployment**: Follow your deployment process to deploy the built application.

+For any issues or further assistance, please refer to the project's documentation or contact the project maintainers.